stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 ## mwp Configuration

-{{ mwp }} can receive the 'radar' data over one or two connections, either or both may be active, and {{ mwp }} can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), 'inav-radar' and 'MAVlink Traffic' data simultaneously.
+{{ mwp }} can receive the 'radar' data over one or two connections, either or both may be active, and {{ mwp }} can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), 'INAV-radar' and 'MAVlink Traffic' data simultaneously.
 Radar data may be received over:

-* The main serial port device (see [caveat](#using-the-main-serial-port) for inav-radar) or
+* The main serial port device (see [caveat](#using-the-main-serial-port) for INAV-radar) or
-* device(s) defined by the `radar-device` CLI or configuration parameter (MAVLink Traffic, inav-radar)
+* device(s) defined by the `radar-device` CLI or configuration parameter (MAVLink Traffic, INAV-radar)

 The `radar-device` option is defined by the standard {{ mwp }} naming scheme: